Sunday, September 18, 2022

 Tynesoft is my story of failure, hope, failure, more hope, more failure, a bit more hope, and a disappointing final near miss.
 The company was always on my would-be-nice-to-do list but I just couldn't justify a trip to Newcastle upon Tyne.
 The city is just too far out of my normal orbit to be practical.
 So I set the company aside, which was a shame because it's definitely one I wanted to cover.
 (Failure).

 I had the inevitable dodgy C90 full of pirated games as a kid and I recall diligently ploughing through the tape, determined to play each game at least once.
-Auf Wiedersehen Pet, the first title Tynesoft release, was one of those games and it was terrible.
-The game had a lovely picture of Jimmy Nail on the loading screen, but check out that cover photo; carefully chosen to avoid having to pay image royalties to any of the actors from the series.Auf Wiedersehen Pet, BBC Electron cover
+Auf Wiedersehen Pet, the first Tynesoft release, was one on that tape and it was terrible.
+The game had a lovely picture of Jimmy Nail on the loading screen, but check out the cover photo; carefully chosen to avoid having to pay image royalties to any of the actors from the series.Auf Wiedersehen Pet, BBC Electron cover

 Tynesoft is a classic example of a publisher that could only exist in the very specific conditions of the UK software industry at the time.
 They were able to make a living releasing games for machines overlooked by bigger publishers; the C16/+4, the MSX, the BBC Micro, the Acorn Electron, and the Atari 400/800 computers.
 Tynesoft got so good at this that they were able to start buying the rights to games from other companies and converted them to these minority home computers; Alligata's Who Dares Wins II for the C16; and for Acorn's BBC Micro, Software Projects' Jet Set Willy and Jet Set Willy II and a couple of First Star games from America, Spy vs Spy, and Boulder Dash.